Frodo-Web/my-configuration/freebsd-suckless/dwm/README.md

 make clean install
 ````
 ## Running DWM
-Add the following line to your .xinitrc to start dwm using startx:
+Add the following lines to your .xinitrc to start dwm using startx:
 ````
+#!/bin/sh
 exec dwm
 ````
 In order to connect dwm to a specific display, make sure that